sreyavaidya/Wookie-Responsive-Template-in-Angular/README.md

+# Requirements
+Angular CLI Version: 9.1.7
+Node Version: 12.18
+node_modules : Run 'npm install' before running the application to install the required dependencies.

 # WokkieResponsiveTemplate

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+The project is build using Angular and SCSS.

 ## Development server